OortOG/sharp-vs-resvgjs/README.md

 ## Results

-### sharp is much faster
+### sharp is _much_ faster

 When converting 400 SVG icons from [simple-icons](https://www.npmjs.com/package/simple-icons) to 2500 DPI 800px width PNGs, sharp is 3x faster than resvg-js.

 ```
-resvg: { duration: '5472ms', icons: 400 }
+resvg: { duration: '5217ms', icons: 400 }
-sharp: { duration: '1569ms', icons: 400 }
+sharp: { duration: '768ms', icons: 400 }
-sharp is faster by 3.49x
+sharp is faster by 6.79x
 ```

-### resvg-js crashes on too many icons
+### resvg-js crashes on too many icons [UPDATED]

-The number of icons is [limited to 400](/scripts/benchmark/index.js#L13) because when processing too many icons at once, resvg-js crashes the whole Node.js process:
+Previously it was reported that the number of icons was [limited to 400](/scripts/benchmark/index.js#L13).
+This was  because when processing too many icons at once, resvg-js crashes the whole Node.js process with the following error:

 ```
 $ pnpm benchmark